cody2094/challenge/README.md

 Download this repository via Git and run composer on the package.

-Below is a code sample displaying how to run this challenge:
+Below is a code sample displaying how to run this challenge... this can also be found in src/test_output.php

 ```
 include('Challenge.php');